 In the first two cases, the heads were asked to leave within a few years, having been identified as a “bad fit” for the school.
 In the third, many felt that the head just did not understand them and was a bad fit as well.

-In my mind, all of these heads were part of a systems breakdown (for more detail on systems thinking see my 2014 Independent School article “It’s Not Personal; It’s Organizational”).
+In my mind, all of these heads were part of a systems breakdown (for more detail on systems thinking see my 2014 Independent School article “”).
 They arrived with one set of assumptions and expectations — including what, how, and when change should occur — but without understanding the inherited culture and history, and without taking or be given the time to listen, observe, analyze, and learn the school community, especially its historical and cultural texture.
 In short, the heads made decisions too quickly based on general beliefs and early assumptions, not on cultural reality.

 Furthermore, they were set up for failure, unintentionally, by having been given unexamined mixed messages by the board and others regarding the needs of the school.